 Says Rick Thomas, Draft Animal Educator and faculty member in Sustainable Agriculture, “I want students to understand that working animals across today’s agricultural landscape is a viable power option; that animals simply become the power head to move a variety of implements to do agriculture and woodlot work in a way that is tightly connected to ecological and natural farming practices.”

-Why choose a minor in Draft Animal Management?
+Why choose a minor in Draft Animal Power Systems?

 At Sterling College, our approach to Sustainable Agriculture means looking at the entire landscape.
 You’ll learn how to match the right power system to today’s working farm, and that includes working with draft animals.